 Finn, Jas and I stretch out our bare toes together in front of us and cuddle up for movie night.
 We make popcorn, we throw a blanket over us and we talk about feeding the right wolf.
 We embraced this wolf thing after watching Tomorrowland.

 So when she finds me and she can't put reason to what troubles her and there are no words for what she doesn't understand but the pain of it threatens to engulf her; when she finds me and her voice is small and she snuggles in and whispers "the wrong wolf is winning."
 In that instant she doesn't need to say anymore and I can hold her in it for a time, then together we'll chase the wolf away and give victory back to the right wolf.
 Finn can ask me, "which wolf is winning today?" and it grounds me to think about what I'm grateful for and there is always, always something to be grateful for.
+We are living a snapshot of life that isn't the most comfortable, easy or happy.
+It's broken pieces all laid out in front of me and like a jigsaw puzzle, some pieces fit when you try them and some don't.
+Some pieces I just have to wait to rebuild and that friend and I try and figure out what it is I'm supposed to be doing, learning, and living in this waiting time.

 As I rest in that friends company who says I'm glad you're still here, we crunch on our biscotti, sip the coffee and I'm grateful that she's right here with me taking the road that will see me through and learning to wait well.